Stepping a heavy mast on a sail boat can be an awkward job.

 on the end of a work barge is a very robust yet simple crane.
 You

-don't see this type of A-frame much anymore
+don't see this type of A-frame used much anymore

 because it is quicker to rotate a